Having a "Jerry Maguire" moment...

 But do you remember how the movie starts?
 It starts with Jerry having a crisis of conscience and penning an epic Mission Statement about his sports agency.
 While I am not experiencing a crisis of conscience, I am having my own Jerry Maguire moment, and it all has to do with one question I get asked at networking events and in conversation with other attorneys all the time:

 Can I be frank with you?
 I absolutely despise this question.
 Why?
 Because, in part, it presumes that people who meet certain criteria are exactly alike.

-If I say my ideal client is a married couple in their 60s, a year or two away from retirement, with a portfolio of X dollars, then I'm saying everyone who meets that criteria can be lumped together and stamped with the label ideal without actually getting to know their individual circumstances, goals, fears, and needs.
+If I say my ideal client is a married couple in their 60s, a couple of years away from retirement, with a portfolio of X dollars, then I'm saying everyone who meets that criteria can be lumped together and stamped with the label ideal without actually getting to know their individual circumstances, goals, fears, and needs.

-If I say my ideal client is a young professional couple with solid careers and small children, then aren't I in effect labelling those outside my metrics as undesirable?
-Haven't I created my own "basket of deplorables"?
+If I say my ideal client is a young professional couple with rocketing careers and small children, then aren't I in effect labelling those outside my metrics as undesirable?

 I believe I can Do Good and Do Well without having to commoditize my clients.